-Procedures for students taking military leave will be administered under the guidelines noted in volume 2 of chapter 3 of the Federal Student Aid Handbook.
+Procedures for students taking military leave will be administered under the guidelines noted in volume 2 of chapter 3 of the Federal Student Aid Handbook (https://fsapartners.ed.gov/sites/default/ files/2021-03/2021FSAHbkVol2Ch3.pdf).
 Students who have been called to active duty can choose one of the following options:

-- The student may withdraw from courses with a full tuition refund or tuition credit, in accordance with institutional and federal government guidelines. - 2.
+- a.
+The student may withdraw from courses with a full tuition refund or tuition credit, in accordance with institutional and federal government guidelines. - b.
 If a student has completed at least 50 percent of the coursework and upon recommendation of the student's dean, the student may elect to take "incompletes" and make special arrangement for course completion with individual instructors.